Omkar211202/Omkar211202.github.io/content/MBA/Business Strategy.md

 2. Create a premium that is the gap between what people are willing the pay vs the cost of product.
 3. should lead to superior and sustainable financial performance

-An org. should be aware of its external consistency and opportunities available and internal consistency.
+An org. should be aware of its external consistency, opportunities available and internal consistency.

 Framework 1: Porters Six forces model.